Waldorf Handwork Educators

 A web and graphic designer for over 21 years, Aparna is passionate about bringing thoughts to life - creating websites and visuals for businesses, organizations, or individuals.
 A seasoned professional, she analyzes websites for usability and accessibility issues, and develops search strategies, project scope, promotional plans, SEO, and brand advertising strategies.

 Aparna also loves teaching, and is currently part of “thread a joy” that focuses on teaching handwork to kids and everyone.
-A graduate from Delhi University, she is currently pursuing the teacher training course with Waldorf Handwork Educators.
+She is a part-time handwork teacher at an International school in Goa.
+A graduate from Delhi University, she also completed her teacher training course with Waldorf Handwork Educators in 2023.